3207-P – Prohibition of Harassment, Intimidation, and Bullying

 At least four Washington laws may apply to harassment or discrimination:

-The NWESD 189 will ensure its compliance with all state laws regarding harassment, intimidation or bullying.
-Nothing in this procedure prevents a student, parent/guardian, program or NWESD 189 from taking action to remediate harassment or discrimination based on a person’s gender or membership in a legally protected class under local, state, or federal law.
+The NWESD 189 will ensure its compliance with all state laws regarding harassment, intimidation, or bullying.
+Nothing in this procedure prevents a student, parent/guardian, program or NWESD 189 from taking action to remediate harassment or discrimination based on a person’s membership in a legally protected class under local, state, or federal law.

-In each program and on the NWESD 189’s website, the NWESD 189 will prominently post information on reporting harassment, intimidation and bullying; the name and contact information for making a report to a program administrator; and the name and contact information for the NWESD 189 Compliance Officer.
+In each program and on the NWESD 189’s website, the NWESD 189 will prominently post information on reporting harassment, intimidation, or bullying; the name and contact information for making a report to a program administrator; and the name and contact information for the NWESD 189 Compliance Officer.
 The NWESD 189’s policy and procedure will be available in each program in a language that families can understand.

 Annually, the Superintendent will ensure that a statement summarizing the policy and procedure is provided in student, staff, volunteer, and parent/guardian handbooks, is available in each program and NWESD 189 offices and/or hallways, or is posted on the NWESD 189’s website.

-Additional distribution of the policy and procedure is subject to the requirements of Washington Administrative Code 392-400-226.
+Additional distribution of the policy and procedure is subject to the requirements of chapter 392-405 WAC.

-Annually students will receive age-appropriate information on the recognition and prevention of harassment, intimidation or bullying at student orientation sessions and on other appropriate occasions.
-The information will include a copy of the Incident Reporting Form or a link to a web-based form.
+Annually students will receive age-appropriate information on the recognition and prevention of harassment, intimidation, or bullying at student orientation sessions and on other appropriate occasions.
+The information will include a copy of the Incident Reporting Form or a link to a web-based process.

-Staff will receive annual training on the NWESD 189’s policy and procedure, including staff roles and responsibilities, how to monitor common areas and the use of the NWESD 189’s Incident Reporting Form.
+The NWESD 189 Compliance Officer will participate in at least one mandatory training opportunity offered by OSPI.
+Staff will receive annual training on the NWESD 189’s policy and procedure, including at a minimum, staff roles and responsibilities, how to monitor common areas and the use of the NWESD 189’s Incident Reporting Form.

 - Prevention Strategies